manuelaguilar/othellogame/othello_api/README.md

 implementation as a tribute to the old Commodore 64.
  - othello_logic_testdriver.py: a script to test the game logic with a complete game.
  - othello_models.py: Entity and message definitions for the Othello game app.
- - api.py: Endpoints and logic of guess a number demo app.
-It includes the OthelloApi added to the api server constructor at the end of the file.
  - app.yaml: App configuration, including task and cron job in project scope.
  - cron.yaml: Cronjob configuration, including schedule for job in project scope.
  - main.py: Handlers for tasks and cron jobs, including cronjob and task in project scope.
- - models.py: Entity and message definitions for demo app.
  - utils.py: Helper functions, including get entity, get game by id, conversion of game logic json objects into arrays and some arithmetic to obtain game difference points.